-(1) add any synthetic ingredient not appearing on the National List during the processing or any postharvest handling of the product;
+(1) add any synthetic ingredient not appearing on the National List during the processing or any postharvest handling of the product:

-(2) add any ingredient known to contain levels of nitrates, heavy metals, or toxic residues in excess of those permitted by the applicable organic certification program;

-(3) add any sulfites, except in the production of wine, nitrates, or nitrites;

-(4) add any ingredients that are not organically produced in accordance with this title and the applicable organic certification program, unless such ingredients are included on the National List and represent not more than 5 percent of the weight of the total finished product (excluding salt and water);
+- (2) add any ingredient known to contain levels of nitrates, heavy metals, or toxic residues in excess of those permitted by the applicable organic certification program; - (3) add any sulfites, except in the production of wine, nitrates, or nitrites; - (4) add any ingredients that are not organically produced in accordance with this title and the applicable organic certification program, unless such ingredients are included on the National List and represent not more than 5 percent of the weight of the total finished product (excluding salt and water);

-(5) use any packaging materials, storage containers or bins that contain synthetic fungicides, preservatives, or fumigants; (6) use any bag or container that had previously been in
+(5) use any packaging materials, storage containers or bins that contain synthetic fungicides, preservatives, or fumigants;

-(6) use any bag or container that had previously been in contact with any substance in such a manner as to compromise the organic quality of such product; or

-(7) use, in such product water that does not meet all Safe Drinking Water Act requirements.

-(b) MEAT.-For a farm or handling operation to be organically certified under this title, producers on such farm or persons on such handling operation shall ensure that organically produced meat does not come in contact with nonorganically produced meat.
+- (6) use any bag or container that had previously been in contact with any substance in such a manner as to compromise the organic quality of such product; or - (7) use, in such product water that does not meet all Safe Drinking Water Act requirements. - (b) MEAT.-For a farm or handling operation to be organically certified under this title, producers on such farm or persons on such handling operation shall ensure that organically produced meat does not come in contact with nonorganically produced meat.